drupaldevdays/provisioning/README.md

 0. Create a working directory, say ``/path/to/ddd``

-0. Clone https://github.com/drupaldevdays/provisioning (or your fork of it) into your working directory(eg: /path/to/ddd)
+0. Clone https://github.com/drupaldevdays/provisioning (or your fork of it) into your working directory(e.g. /path/to/ddd)

-0. Clone https://github.com/drupaldevdays/website (or your fork of it) into your working directory(eg: /path/to/ddd).
+0. Clone https://github.com/drupaldevdays/website (or your fork of it) into your working directory(e.g. /path/to/ddd).

     You should now have the following folder structure:
     ```